Summary and examples

 Cross-multiplication yields:

-Just one of the two values is positive and thus valid since a power function cannot be negative.
+Just one of the two values is positive and thus valid since an exponential function cannot be negative.
 So:

 and thus, after having applied the natural logarithm: